alishafazal/life-hacks-project-1/README.md

 - In the GitHub repository, click on the "Settings" tab
 - On the left hand side of the screen in the "Code and automation" section, click on the "Pages" tab
 - In the "Build and deployment" section, select "Deploy from a branch" from the "Source" dropdown menu
-- Under the "Branch" heading, select the "main" branch and "root" then press save.
+- Under the "Branch" heading, select the "main" branch and "root" then press save
 - The page will automatically refresh and a link to the deployed website will appear

 The link to my live site: https://alishafazal.github.io/life-hacks-project-1/